 English at St Augustine’s

 Where appropriate, English is linked to our thematic curriculum.
 Programmes of Study for Reading and Writing are linked to the termly topics and relevant writing genres are taught in context.
-For example, in the Year 6 topic ‘A Child’s War’, children will write extended narrative pieces with flashbacks, newspaper reports and diary extracts.
+For example, in the Year 6 topic ‘The World at War’ children will write extended narrative pieces with flashbacks, newspaper reports and diary extracts.
 These will all be in the context of the topic theme.

 At St. Augustine’s Primary School, our vision is to create children who have a lifelong love of reading!
 We try to ensure that our children are excited and enthusiastic by what they read.
 We aim to create an atmosphere of excitement, interest and escapism by engaging children in a range of appropriate texts.